 Specific issues to look out for are:

-Keep in mind that a "Test Please" is an urgent task and that it should start within the hour.
+Keep in mind that a "Test Please" is an urgent task and that it should start ASAP.

 Notes: